T1To48/hyper_ninja_app/README.md

 ### 1.Server Setup (NodeJs Express example)

-first of all,
+First of all,
-Each server need to be registered, must have simple endpoint setup.
+Each server need to be registered, must have simple <b>endpoint setup</b>.
-In which the app use to keep the server Active, this endpoint is going to handle a <b>GET</b> Eequest and return this object as JSON Response:
+In which the app use to keep the server Active, this endpoint is going to handle a <b>GET</b> Request and return this object as JSON Response:

 ```json
 {